sweattep/modern_quotes/README.md

 >Gambling and sports betting have completely taken the purity and the fun away from the game at times.

 >I'd rather be the owner than be owned

+>You get on my nerves, curse you with proverbs